Syncing 10,000 leads/mo? GET A DEMO

 LinkedIn is the platform if you want to market to professionals.
 It’s ideal for all forms of B2B marketing, regardless of the product or your target audience.

 The platform introduced the LinkedIn registration forms feature to help organizations and individuals create or attend events.
-While providing an engaging event experience, it also facilitates maximum reach and helps collect leads from your target audience.
+While providing an engaging event experience, it also maximizes your reach and helps you collect leads from your target audience.

 But ads apart, how can you get more leads on LinkedIn?

-In this article, we’ll discuss how to nurture a brand or generate demand with your events, and leverage LinkedIn Events as a marketer.
+In this article, we’ll discuss how to nurture your brand or generate demand with events, and how to leverage LinkedIn Events as a marketer.
 We’ll also review some integrations to automate your lead management on LinkedIn, such as:

 What is the LinkedIn Events feature?